react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigator.md

 ### Screen layout

 A screen layout is a wrapper around each screen in the navigator.
-It makes it easier to provide things such as a common error boundary and suspense fallback for all screens in the navigator:
+It makes it easier to provide things such as an error boundary and suspense fallback for all screens in the navigator, or wrap each screen with additional UI.

+It takes a function that returns a React element:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>